moismailio/CoolPager/README.md

-follow me on youtube https://www.youtube.com/@mo-the-dev
+follow me on youtube : https://www.youtube.com/@mo-the-dev
+follow me on linked in : https://www.linkedin.com/in/mohamedmekawy/

 This is a Kotlin Multiplatform project targeting Android, iOS.